akopachov/mini-linq-js/README.md

 ### <a name="selectMany">.selectMany</a>
 ###### Description:
-`.selectMany` produces new array by applying [selector](#selector) for each element and combining selected arrays together into one sngle array.
+`.selectMany` produces new array by applying [selector](#selector) for each element and combining selected arrays together into one single array.
 ###### Arguments:
 `.selectMany` accepts [selector](#selector).
 ###### Returns: